-In the current year, the Group and the Company have applied MFRS 15 and MFRS 9 which are effective for an annual period that begins on or after 1 January 2018.
-Several other amendment and interpretations are also applied for the first time in 2018, but do not have a material effect on the financial statements of the Group and the Company.
+In the current year, the Group and the Company have applied MFRS 16 which is effective for an annual period that begins on or after 1 January 2019.
+Several other amendment and interpretations are also applied for the first time in 2019, but do not have a material effect on the financial statements of the Group and the Company.
 The Group and the Company have not early adopted any standards, interpretations or amendments that have been issued but not yet effective.